openpoke/decidim-module-extra_user_fields/README.md

     [:ngo, :newsletter]
   end

-  # If extra text fields are needed, they can be added as an Array here.
+    # If extra text fields are needed, they can be added as a Hash here (key is the field, value whether mandatory or not).
   # For the user interface, you can define labels and descriptions for the fields (optionally):
   # decidim.extra_user_fields.text_fields.field_name.label
   # decidim.extra_user_fields.text_fields.field_name.description